awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.

 ## Requirements and notes
-To complete this workshop, have the [AWS CLI](https://aws.amazon.com/cli/) installed and configured, and appropriate permissions to launch EC2 instances and launch CloudFormation stacks within your AWS account.
+1. To complete this workshop, have access to an AWS account with the appropriate permissions to launch AWS CloudFormation stacks.
+An IAM user with administrator privileges will do nicely.

-This workshop is self-paced.
-The instructions may use both the AWS CLI and AWS Management Console- feel free to use either or both as you are comfortable.
+2. This workshop is self-paced.
+The instructions will primarily be given using the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli) - this way the guide will not become outdated as changes or updates are made to the AWS Management Console.
+However, most steps in the workshop can be done in the AWS Management Console directly.
+Feel free to use whatever is comfortable for you.

-While the workshop provides step by step instructions, please do take a moment to look around and understand what is happening.
-The workshop is meant as a getting started guide, but you will learn the most by digesting each of the steps.
+3. While the workshop provides step by step instructions, please do take a moment to look around and understand what is happening at each step.
+The workshop is meant as a getting started guide, but you will learn the most by digesting each of the steps and thinking about how they would apply in your own environment.
+You might even consider experimenting with the steps to challenge yourself.

-> **Note**: This workshop has been designed to run in the AWS Region **us-east-1 (Virginia)**.
-Please make sure you are operating in this region for all steps.
+4. This workshop has been designed to run in any public AWS Region.
+If you are attending an event, please run in the region suggested by the facilitators of the workshop.

 ## Architecture